Yesterday some of you will have seen my disgruntled comment on Facebook and/or Twitter…

 And a shorter, but similar Tweet!

-Many of you shared your thoughts and preferences for gluten-free bread (check out the feed here) and a huge amount of you agreed that bringing out new ranges was not what we wanted…but that we just wanted decent, cheap (!), healthy bread that didn’t fall apart the minute it was handled!
+Many of you shared your thoughts and preferences for gluten-free bread and a huge amount of you agreed that bringing out new ranges was not what we wanted…but that we just wanted decent, cheap (!), healthy bread that didn’t fall apart the minute it was handled!

 I can’t tell you the amount of mornings that I have attempted to make sandwiches for Roo in the morning only to be left in a grumpy mood because the bread has disintegrated before reaching the lunchbox.

 It has become a bit of a joke in the house; if I don’t hear Mr M swearing under his breath as he makes his lunch I know he isn’t having a bread based lunch!

 I am sure I will be able to blame any swear words being uttered by the children on gluten-free bread!!!